target/libdart/PARSING.md

 about 50% of [RapidJSON](https://github.com/Tencent/rapidjson), and will likely still exceed that of `[insert library name here]`.

-## Building Dart Head-to-Head Parsing Tests
+## Building Dart Head-to-Head Parsing/Writing Tests
 **Dart** comes included with a parsing benchmark driver that depends on [Google Benchmark](https://github.com/google/benchmark), which must be installed prior to attempting to build the benchmark driver.